nats-io/nats.net/docs/documentation/jetstream/consume.md

 ```

 Next is the simplest and most conservative way of consuming messages since you request a single message from JetStream
-server then acknowledge it before requesting more messages.
+server then acknowledge it before requesting more.
 However, next method is also the least performant since
-there is not message batching.
+there is no message batching.

 ## Fetch Method

-Fetch method requests messages in batches to improve the performance while giving the application the control over how
+Fetch method requests messages in batches to improve the performance while giving the application control over how
-fast it can process the messages without overwhelming the application process.
+fast it can process messages without overwhelming the application process.

 ```csharp
 while (!cancellationToken.IsCancellationRequested)